California Dangerous Roadway Lawyers

 What qualifies as a dangerous roadway in California?

-A roadway may be considered dangerous if it creates a substantial risk of injury when used with reasonable care.
-Common examples include potholes, poor road design, missing signage, inadequate lighting, flooding, or failure to repair known hazards.
+A roadway may be considered dangerous if its design, condition, maintenance, or lack of proper warning creates a substantial risk of injury when used with reasonable care.
+Examples may include potholes, unsafe intersections, missing signs, faded lane markings, inadequate lighting, flooding, debris, or failure to repair known hazards.

 Can I sue a city or government agency for a dangerous road?

 Yes.
 California law allows injury claims against government entities when a dangerous condition of public property causes harm.
-However, these claims must follow special rules and shorter deadlines than standard personal injury cases.
+These claims may involve cities, counties, Caltrans, transportation agencies, or other public entities, but they must follow special rules and shorter deadlines than standard personal injury cases.
+California Courts’ self-help guidance confirms that a claim must generally be filed with the agency before a lawsuit can proceed.

 How long do I have to file a dangerous roadway claim?